gem/oq-engine/doc/installing/windows.md

 - Run the command `conda install -c conda-forge openquake.engine` or `pip install openquake.engine`.
 - To start the Web UI (a django app), run the command `oq webui start`.
 - Wait for a few seconds a browser will pop up.
-[comment]: <> (THIS IS ACOMMENT, Devs, I have a video for this installation procedure.
-Not including the link because of self-promo)

 ## Run the OpenQuake Engine